xXleowXx/gitlab-charts/doc/development/datamodels.md

   install: false
 ```

-The resulting data model will be generated.
-Note that `main` is used for
+The resulting data model is generated:

-the primary database connection.
-Additional database connections are
+- `main` is used for the primary database connection.
-created under additional attributes as shown in the decomposed database
+- Additional database connections are created under additional attributes shown in the decomposed database configuration.
-configuration later.

 ```yaml
 <CONTEXT>: